-Types of common Laboratory Incident:
+Types of common Laboratory Incidents:

-Type of Lab incident error:
+Type of Lab incident:

 - Is the sample taken wrongly?

 - Lack of knowledge of the person who is working in a laboratory

 - Error in standard sample preparation